uploadcare/uploadcare-widget-tab-effects/README.md

   </a>
 </p>

-Effects Tab provides 8 effects for on-the-fly image editing on upload: crop, rotate, mirror, flip, blur, sharpen, enhance, and grayscale.
+Effects Tab provides 9 effects for on-the-fly image editing on upload: crop, rotate, mirror, flip, blur, sharpen, enhance, grayscale and invert.
 You can customize which effects are allowed and otherwise affect the tab behavior.

 * [Demo](https://uploadcare.github.io/uploadcare-widget-tab-effects/)